 Top holdings include Okta, Inc (OKTA), Cisco (CSCO), Splunk (SPLK), and expenses for CIBR are 0.60%.

 The Bottom Line

-The Balance does not provide tax, investment, or financial services and advice.
-The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
-Past performance is not indicative of future results.
-Investing involves risk including the possible loss of principal.
+NOTE: The Balance doesn't provide tax or investment services or advice.
+This information is presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any one investor.
+It might not be right for all investors.
+Investing involves risk, including the loss of principal.